 C.3.
 Give details of material transactions entailing a transfer of funds or obligations between the Company or entities of its Group and the Company's Directors or executives:

-Name of Director or executive Name of Group company Nature of the relationship Tipo de la transaction Amount (€ Thousand)
+Name of Name of Nature of the relationship Tipo de la Amount Director or executive Group company transaction (€ Thousand)

 There are no material transactions with company Directors and executives.